Articles on: Scripts & cookies

 DataLayer variable

-Create a new one with clymServiceName and Clym Service Name
+Create a new variable with clymServiceName and Clym Service Name.

 clymServiceName Variable

-Go To Triggers, create a New one for each service you want to control
+Navigate to Triggers, create a New one for each service you wish to control.

 Clym Consent Accepted - Google Analytics